eqy/pytorch-nop/README.md

 # pytorch-nop
-microscopic pytorch programs that do nothing
+microscopic pytorch programs that do (almost) nothing

+sometimes you just want to execute something small to check that basic system functionality is working as expected (e.g., GPU memory is allocated, library code is pulled in, etc.)